wuning159/architecture-diagramming-skill/README.md

   --description "Codex skill for creating and reviewing clear technical/system architecture diagrams."
 ```

-It reads `GITHUB_TOKEN` from the environment, creates or reuses the GitHub repository, commits the packaged skill, and pushes it.
+It reads `GITHUB_TOKEN` from the environment, creates or reuses the GitHub repository, creates a local commit, and uploads files through the GitHub Contents API.
 Run with `--dry-run` to verify the local packaging flow without calling GitHub.

 ## What It Helps With